-But, one must not live on cake alone.
 My ideal diet includes a hearty amount of plant based meals, a little bit of meat and poultry, plenty of grains, some homemade bread, and dessert at least a couple of times a week.

-One thing I've discovered is that I am considerably more likely to eat a lot of veggies if there is at least one or two salads in the refrigerator, prepared and ready to eat.
+I do not find this kind of balance easy.
+One thing I've discovered is that I am considerably more likely to eat a lot of veggies if there are at least one or two salads in the refrigerator, prepared and ready to eat.

 But, the most important commandment to eating more veggies on the regular?